-Rockwool Limited v Rockwool Trustee Limited & Mrs Linda Lewis
+Rockwool Limited v Rockwool Trustee Limited & Mr Philip D’Costa/Mrs Linda Lewis (Chancery Division 2017)

-Part 8 claim in the Chancery Division addressing issues of scheme amendment, equalisation and scheme closure.
+Part 8 claims in the Chancery Division addressing issues of scheme amendment, extent of Courage fetter, equalisation and scheme closure.
 Acting for the company (led by Richard Hitchcock QC).

 Discrimination and equal pay claims being brought by over 1000 officers of the Ministry of Defence Police following changes to the Civil Service Pension Schemes.